Only this pageAll pages

 Face

-Defines a face of a parent object to sample.
+Defines a face of a to sample.

 If multiple faces are used as a single input, the selected face will be chosen at random.